-- 1. The tree's branches were spread like a . - 2.
-The birds would seduce the tree everyday with stories of their . - 3.
-After seeing the birds fly, the tree tried to . - 4.
-At the end, the tree lies in the of the road. - 5.
-Every day the poet is given a to spend. - 6.
-The poet has to repay the debt owned by the .
+The tree's branches were spread like a bird's wings.

+- 2. The birds would seduce the tree everyday with stories of their flight. - 3.
+After seeing the birds fly, the tree tried to fly. - 4.
+At the end, the tree lies in the middle of the road. - 5.
+Every day the poet is given a full day to spend. - 6.
+The poet has to repay the debt owned by the generations before.